valkey-io/valkey-doc/topics/modules-intro.md

 no expire, a new expire is set.
 If the key already have an expire, it is replaced with the new value.

-If the key has an expire, and the special value `REDISMODULE_NO_EXPIRE` is used as a new expire, the expire is removed, similarly to the Valkey `PERSIST` command.
+If the key has an expire, and the special value `VALKEYMODULE_NO_EXPIRE` is used as a new expire, the expire is removed, similarly to the Valkey `PERSIST` command.
 In case the key was already persistent, no operation is performed.